erikaltelarrea/Simplex/README.md

 The optimization problem's data is written in the Input directory.
 One must download and place the archives `ASP.py`, `mainASP.py` and the input files (`.txt`) in the same directory and run `mainASP.py`.

 # Authors
-Erik Altelarrea-Ferré and Álvaro Ortiz Villa
+Erik Altelarrea-Ferré and Álvaro Ortiz Villa.